osbi-code/freeAI-chatgpt-midjourney/README.md

 Websites we work with: [https://www.bistudio.com.cn](https://www.bistudio.com.cn)

+**If you  feel a little good about this program, please give an encouragement Star!**

 # What we offer
 - We purchase official AI services such as **ChatGPT, MidJourney** ,through formal channels and provide them free of charge to members of the LUNC Validator Node to use for testing
 - Provide a technology exchange and support platform on how to better utilize AI and realize the full open application of AI to BI (Business Intelligence).